The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance

-We note that for $\sigma_{Y}=0$ when $Y$ degenerates to a constant, this is just the distribution of $X$ and $\rho$ is unidentified. \end{doublespace} \begin{prop} \begin{doublespace} A dimension transformation of log-normal variables into a lower dimension using Lemma \ref{Prop:Johnson and Lindenstrauss --- Dasgupta and Gupta}, yields a probability density function which is the sum of random variables with a normal log-normal mixture, given by the convolution,
+We note that for $\sigma_{Y}=0$ when $Y$ degenerates to a constant, this is just the distribution of $X$ and $\rho$ is unidentified.

+To transform a column vector with $d$ observations of a random variable into a lower dimension of order, $k<d$, we can multiply the column vector with a matrix, $A\sim N(0;\frac{1}{k})$ of dimension $k\times d$. \end{doublespace} \begin{prop} \begin{doublespace} A dimension transformation of $d$ observations of a log-normal variable into a lower dimension, $k$, using Lemma \ref{Prop:Johnson and Lindenstrauss --- Dasgupta and Gupta}, yields a probability density function which is the sum of random variables with a normal log-normal mixture, given by the convolution,

 The convolution of two probability densities arises when we have the sum of two independent random variables, $Z=X+Y$.
 The density of $Z,\;h_{Z}\left(z\right)$ is given by,